tylercamp/palcalc/PalCalc.Solver/README.md

 paired with the Pals already found.
 Keeping every possible way of reaching every child would massively expand the pool of paths the solver has to search.

-Pal Calc simplifies the frontier after each round.
+PalCalc simplifies the frontier after each round.
 If two candidates have the same effective properties, they are equally useful in future breeding.
 The solver compares the paths that produced them and can drop one that clearly takes longer.